QUBO++: A model-and-solve framework for combinatorial optimization via QUBO/HUBO

 - Optimality guaranteed: the global optimum is found and certifiable.

-- Multithreaded acceleration: utilizes Intel oneTBB for parallel enumeration.
+- Multithreaded acceleration: Uses Intel oneTBB for parallel search.

-- Integer coefficients: supports coefficients of arbitrary magnitude.
+- Unlimited integer coefficients: Supports integer coefficients of arbitrary magnitude.

 ABS3 Solver

-- Searches for solutions to QUBO/HUBO formulations on CUDA-enabled GPUs.
+- GPU-optimized heuristic solver: Finds solutions to QUBO/HUBO instances on CUDA-enabled GPUs.

 ABS3 Supported GPU architectures